"If you want your children to improve, let them overhear the nice things you say about them to others." – Haim Ginott

 Or overhear: "You won't believe the day I've had with that kid....He's so irresponsible....She never does her chores without me hounding her.....He can't control himself....She has such a temper...."

-They believe it.
-Even if they don't show it, even if they act like they don't care, on some level our children believe everything
+Even if they don't show it, even if they act like they don't care, on some level our children believe everything we say.

-This could demoralize every one of us at times, because we've all said things that we later wish we hadn't.
+This could demoralize every parent at times, because we've all said things that we later wish we hadn't.
 But instead, let's use it to our advantage,

 and to our children's advantage.
 Why not leverage our children's trust in what we say to empower them to become their best selves?